Mikkomario/Utopia-Scala/Exodus/README.md

 - The existing REST nodes also support custom extensions

 Support for email validation / two-step authentication
-- Foundation for adding your own implementation of email validation (no implementation provided in this project)
+- Foundation for adding your own implementation of email validation (this project doesn't provide a concrete implementation, however)

 ## Implementation Hints
 For REST API interface details, please refer to [API Documentation]